PrestaShop/docs/src/content/1.7/development/page-reference/back-office/product/form/_index.md

 | `id_tax_rules_group` | `ChoiceType` | **One** of the *TaxRulesGroup* entity | `UpdateProductStockCommand` |
 | `reference` | `TextType` | Product reference | `UpdateProductOptionsCommand` |

+{{% notice info %}}
+Relationship commands (like product packs, related products, product features, ...) use a single `UpdateRelationshipCommand`, it needs the list of associated entities as an input, and the handler uses this list to assign/remove the relationship.
+{{% /notice %}}

 ### TypeaheadProductPackCollectionType

 | Field  | Field type                       | Description            | CQRS Commands |